ScriptShah/OTickets/README.md

-# OTickets
-A fullstack Vue-Laravel Ticket service Web Application
+A fullstack (Vue-Laravel) web application.